How to Watch the ACC Network

 The availability of streaming apps may vary from by television manufacturer.
 Here’s a helpful link about Smart TVs.

 I have an older “Smart TV” and it does not support these streaming apps.
 What do I do?

 If your Smart TV is pre-2016, some apps may not be compatible without the assistance of a wireless streaming device such as Roku, Fire TV Stick or Google Chromecast.
 All of these devices are available through large box stores (Walmart, Target, Best Buy, Staples, Office Depot) or online and start at approximately $30.
-Plug them into your TV, register your device and then use their menu to add a streaming channel such as YouTubeTV, Hulu+TV Live, Sling or Playstation Vue.
+Plug them into your TV, register your device and then use their menu to add a streaming channel such as YouTubeTV, Hulu+TV Live or Sling.